keithpenney/ghostbus/README.md

 2. Automatically generate each module's relative memory map.
 3. Working from the lowest-level (leaf) modules upward to the top, automatically generate the module-level memory map.
-4. Write out a complete memory map in a hierarchical JSON.
+4. (TODO) Write out a complete memory map in a hierarchical JSON.
-5. Generate a `.vh` file for every module which contains the bus decoding with the global addresses computed in step 3.
+5. Generate a `.vh` file for every module which contains the bus decoding with the local addresses computed in step 3.
-6. Also generate a top-level "mirror memory" decoder for readback of R/W (memory-like) registers.
+6. (TODO) Also generate a top-level "mirror memory" decoder for readback of R/W (memory-like) registers.

 ## Comparison with Newad